1MishGun1/ToDoList-on-Vue/README.md

 3. Clone this repository to your local PC <br>

 <h2>Addition/modification of the project</h2>
-1. Make a copy of the repository to your account
+1. Make a copy of the repository to your account <br>
-2. Clone the repository
+2. Clone the repository <br>
-3. Create your own branch for work
+3. Create your own branch for work <br>
-4. Make changes to the project
+4. Make changes to the project <br>
-5. Make a Pull Request
+5. Make a Pull Request <br>
-6. Discussing changes with a reviewer
+6. Discussing changes with a reviewer <br>
-7. After the amendments are approved, the Pull Request is accepted
+7. After the amendments are approved, the Pull Request is accepted <br>